Lisin: Adab and Kesh

-Oldest known attestations of Lisin have been identified in texts from Abu Salabikh.
-It has been proposed that this site might have been her initial cult center, but this theory is not universally accepted, and it is generally assumed that it is not known which city she was associated with.
-Another proposal links her with Sirara.
-In the Early Dynastic zame hymns, she is associated with a settlement named Ĝišgi.
-Authors such as Piotr Michalowski, Jeremy Black and Anthony Green assume that her primary cult centers were Adab and Kesh.
+Authors such as Piotr Michalowski, Jeremy Black and Anthony Green assume that Adab and Kesh were among Lisin's primary cult centers.
 According to Marcos Such-Gutiérrez attestations of Lisin from Adab are limited to theophoric names from the Early Dynastic and Old Akkadian periods, such as Ur-Lisin (attested in both periods) and Gan-Lisin (attested only in the latter).
 It has also been argued that the fact one of her children, Kituš-Keš ("Kesh is the residence"), was named after Kesh confirms the assumption she was associated with it.
-The fact a month named itiezem-dLi9-si4 is attested in texts from Tell al-Wilayah has been used to argue this site corresponds to Kesh.
-The worship of Lisin is also documented in sources from Umma, Lagash, Nippur and Meturan.
+The fact a month named after Lisin, itiezem-dli9-si4, is attested in texts from Tell al-Wilayah has been used to argue this site corresponds to Kesh.